Learn how tracking purchasing KPIs can help you achieve your organization’s business goals and identify cost-saving opportunities.

-Those are great goals.
-But how can you know for sure whether you’re actually accomplishing your procurement KPIs (key performance indicators)?
 It’s not enough to simply state your objectives.
 You need to be able to track results so you can measure your progress and determine which procurement areas can be improved even further.
+By tracking and reporting on procurement KPIs you’ll have the data you need to inform and optimize your procurement strategy.

-By leveraging analytics to track the following eight procurement KPIs, you will be able to clearly see whether your procurement team is delivering value as planned.
+By leveraging analytics to track the following ten procurement KPIs, you will be able to clearly see whether your procurement process and systems are delivering value as planned.
 That way, if the numbers leave something to be desired, you’ll know what to focus on next.

 3. Cost avoidance